IBM/maximo-labs/MkDocs/apm_8.7/docs/utilities_devicedata.md

 # Create Utilities Predict Group and Upload Sensor Data

-Maximo Predict comes with notebook templates to assist in streamlining data uploads to Maximo Manage.
+Maximo Predict comes with notebook templates to assist in streamlining data uploads to Maximo.
 This notebook will create the following resources using provided csv files:

 - Device Data in Monitor
 - Device Asset Mapping
 - Predict Groups

-These instructions use the notebook named '2_FastStartLoader-Predict.ipynb' file with the Substation Transformer for Health and Predict for Utilities Demo Assets.
+These instructions use the notebook named `2_FastStartLoader-Predict.ipynb` file with the Substation Transformer for Health and Predict for Utilities Demo Assets.
 Note that this uses simulated Pump Data for the sensor readings.

-In this exercise you will use Watson Studio, Manage and Predict - Utilities to:
+In this exercise you will use Watson Studio and Health and Predict - Utilities to:

 1. [Gather notebook and CSV files](#gather_files) for all data to be uploaded
 2. [Upload the and Run the Fast Start HPU Data Loader Notebooks](#FastStart_notebook) using a template to upload new Device Data and Predict Groups into Maximo